 2.2 These Terms and Conditions will become legally binding on you and us from the Commencement Date and each order shall incorporate the Order Form (where applicable) and these Terms and Conditions and shall be a new and separate Contract between you and us in respect of your use of the Services.

-2.3 These Terms and Conditions shall commence on the Commencement Date and shall continue, unless terminated earlier in accordance with its terms, until the completion of the Services by us when it shall terminate automatically without notice (the “Term“).
+2.3 These Terms and Conditions shall commence on the Commencement Date and shall continue, unless terminated earlier in accordance with its terms, until the completion of the Services by us (which, in the case of the Booking Services, means when we complete the booking of the Offline Service from the Service Provider) when it shall terminate automatically without notice (“Term”).

-3.2 We will use reasonable endeavours to ensure the personnel you request during the order process delivers the Offline Services to you.
-In the event, we are required to substitute such personnel for any other person, we shall inform you as soon as reasonably practicable and give you the option to either confirm the Offline Services or cancel the Offline Services and receive a full refund.
+3.3 We will use reasonable endeavours to ensure the Third Party Instructor you request during the order process delivers the Offline Services to you.
+If we have to substitute such personnel for any other person, we shall inform you as soon as reasonably practicable and give you the option to either confirm the order for Offline Services or cancel the order and receive a full refund.

-3.3 If you are a Business, we may provide Offline Services to your employees and contractors who are entitled to use the Offline Services (the “Personnel“).
+3.4 If you are a Business, we may provide Booking Services for Offline Services to your employees and contractors (“Personnel”) who may use the Offline Services ordered through us.

 3.6 You may cancel any booking for any One-to-One Session by notifying us no later than 48 hours in advance of that One-to-One Session, in which case we shall either (at you direction) refund you if you have already paid for that One-to-One Session or arrange a new time for that One-to-One Session.

-3.7 You are not entitled to cancel any Group Sessions.
+3.7 Except as provided in clause 9, you are not entitled to cancel any Group Sessions.

-3.8 For the avoidance of doubt, if you fail to attend any Offline Service then (save where you have cancelled that session in accordance with the above) you are not entitled to any refund of the payment made for those Offline Services.
+3.8 For the avoidance of doubt, if you fail to attend any Offline Service then (save where you have cancelled that session in accordance with the above or in accordance with clause 9) you are not entitled to any refund of the payment made for those Offline Services.

 4.2 You agree only to access, use, reproduce, modify, download, print or otherwise make available the Online Services for private, non-commercial use, and you agree not to share the Online Services with any other person.